siyuancncd/FUME/README.md

 If this codebase is useful for your work, please cite our paper:

 ```
-@inproceedings{duan2025CVPR,
+@inproceedings{duan2025fuzzy,
   title={Fuzzy Multimodal Learning for Trusted Cross-modal Retrieval},
   author={Duan, Siyuan and Sun, Yuan and Peng, Dezhong and Liu, Zheng and Song, Xiaomin and Hu, Peng},
-  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  booktitle={Proceedings of the Computer Vision and Pattern Recognition Conference},
+  pages={20747--20756},
   year={2025}
 }
 ```